 How does embolization work?

-We usually embolize tumors in the head and neck region and along the spine with catheters that we insert through an opening in the vessels of the groin or arm.
-The catheters advance via the arterial blood vessels to the tumor where they deposit the embolization agent.
+Tumours in the head and neck area and along the spine are usually embolized using catheters that are inserted via the groin or arm and penetrate the arterial blood vessels to the tumour where the embolization agent is deposited.
 However, embolization performed directly through the skin can be a useful alternative.

-After we have inserted the catheter, we perform a cerebral or spinal angiogram using X-ray and contrast medium.
-This map of the blood vessels of the head/neck or of the spine helps to determine whether embolization is the right treatment.
-If the decision is positive, we use the X-ray image to insert a micro-catheter, which can reach even fine vessels.
-After a micro-angiography of the tumor region and after a safety assessment, the interventionist then uses the micro-catheter to introduce embolization agents into the tumor’s blood vessels.
+After the catheter has been inserted, a cerebral or spinal angiogram is performed using an X-ray and contrast medium.
+This provides the doctor with a map of the blood vessels of the head/neck or spine and allows him or her to assess whether embolization is indicated as a treatment.
+If the decision is positive, a micro-catheter is inserted with the help of the X-ray image, which can also be used to navigate fine vessels.
+After performing a microangiography of the tumour region and clarifying the safety of the embolization, the interventionist introduces embolization agents through the microcatheter into the blood vessels of the tumour.

-Vessels are often sealed with liquid embolization agents (glue, n-butyl cyanoacrylate, onyx, squid).
-However, sometimes plastic particles (polyvinyl alcohol) or platinum coils (detachable coils) are used to reduce the tumor’s blood supply.
+The vessel is often closed with the help of liquid embolization agents (glue, n-butyl cyanoacrylate, onyx, squid).
+Sometimes, however, plastic particles (polyvinyl alcohol) or platinum coils (detachable coils) are also used to reduce the tumor’s blood supply.

-Embolization of vascular tumors of the head, neck and spine is an important addition to surgical treatment.
-Because tumors inside the brain and spinal cord are difficult or impossible to remove, embolization is often performed before surgery or chemotherapy.
-The embolization shrinks the tumor and thus improves the effectiveness of subsequent interventions and minimizes their risk for complications.
-For example if embolization is performed before surgery, it simplifies tumor removal and reduces blood loss during the operation.
+Embolization of vascular tumors in the head, neck and spine is an important complement to surgical treatment.
+Since tumours inside the brain and spinal cord are difficult or impossible to remove, embolization is often performed before surgery or chemotherapy.
+It reduces the size of the tumour, thus improving the effectiveness of the treatment and minimizing the risk of complications.
+If performed before an operation, it simplifies tumor removal, for example, and reduces blood loss during the operation.

-In patients where surgery is not possible, embolization can serve as a stand-alone treatment for certain tumors (e.g. paragangliomas, juvenile nasopharyngeal angiofibromas, hemangioblastomas).
-For these tumors, embolization slows tumor growth, shrinks the tumor and reduces the pressure it exerts on the brain or spinal cord.
-All this helps to improve the pain and symptoms caused by the tumor.
+In patients for whom surgery is not possible, embolization can also be performed alone for certain tumours (e.g. paragangliomas, juvenile nasopharyngeal angiofibromas, hemangioblastomas).
+Embolization slows tumour growth, shrinks the tumour and reduces the pressure it exerts on the brain or spinal cord.
+This all helps to improve the pain and symptoms caused by the tumor.

 - Juvenile nasal angiofibromas